I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 The F-50 was a beautiful guitar

-Further, one evening a friend who was an accomplished guitarist, played the F-50 while I sat in front to the guitar’s sound hole.
-Unlike me, he really dug in with a pick, which was more aggressive than I ever play, and to my disappointment the instrument just sounded so harsh to my ear.
+Further, one evening a friend who is an accomplished guitarist, played the F-50 while I sat in front to the guitar’s sound hole.
+Unlike me, he really digs in with a pick, which is more aggressive than I ever play, and to my disappointment the instrument just sounded so harsh to my ear.
 Even though I play finger style with a lighter touch, I was deeply affected, and not in a good way by what I had heard.
 Still, I stuck with the guitar for a year, but I knew it was a serious problem for me when I finally put extra light strings on it, which was an admission that this guitar was just too difficult to play the way it was intended.
 Finally, the large lower bout, on occasion, resulted in shoulder soreness because of the “reach over” of my right arm required to play it.
-As i’ve written before, at the time of this guitar’s purchase my enthusiasm overrode my sense of good judgement.
+As I’ve written before, at the time of this guitar’s purchase my enthusiasm overrode my sense of good judgement.

 Casino Guitars in Southern Pines, NC